DMO-droid/Yahoo-Finance-Global-Markets-2026/Technical Analysis/technical_analysis_report.md

 This module is **Phase 2** of the three-phase quantitative pipeline:

 ```
-Phase 1 — Data Engineering (EDA & Cleaning)
+Phase 1 - Data Engineering (EDA & Cleaning)
     ↓
-Phase 2 — Technical Analysis & Momentum  ← this report
+Phase 2 - Technical Analysis & Momentum  ← this report
     ↓
-Phase 3 — Composite Screener & Alpha Scoring
+Phase 3 - Composite Screener & Alpha Scoring
 ```

 The technical scoring pipeline operates exclusively on `df_equity` — the cleaned equity sub-frame produced in Phase 1.
-Non-equity assets (Crypto, Forex, Commodities, ETFs) are excluded, as price-momentum indicators are not meaningful for these instruments in the same framework.
+Non-equity assets (Crypto, Forex, Commodities, ETFs) are excluded, as price-momentum indicators are not meaningful for these instruments in the same framework

-**Design principle:** Each of the four technical dimensions is scored independently on a 0–25 scale.
-This prevents any single indicator from dominating the final score and ensures that a strong signal in one dimension cannot fully compensate for weakness across the others.
+**Design principle:** Each of the four technical dimensions is scored independently on a 0-25 scale.
+This prevents any single indicator from dominating the final score and ensures that a strong signal in one dimension cannot fully compensate for weakness across the others

 ---

-## 2. Signal Generation — Four Dimensions
+## 2. Signal Generation - Four Dimensions

 ### 2.1 RSI Momentum (0–25 pts)

 **Indicator:** Relative Strength Index, 14-period (`RSI-14`)

-RSI measures the speed and magnitude of recent price changes to identify overbought and oversold conditions.
+RSI measures the speed and magnitude of recent price changes to identify overbought and oversold conditions

 | RSI Range | Classification | Signal Interpretation |
 |---|---|---|